Logical Synchrony and the bittide Mechanism: Multiclock networks

 \section{Multiclock networks}

+The objective of this section is to build a model of a physical system, and relate its correctness to the invariants of the previous section.
+We introduce a model in which there are physical clocks at each node, and the nodes pass data to each other, according to specific timed sequential communications which occur through FIFOs.
+We call such a system a \emph{multiclock network}.
+We show that the latencies that arise satisfy exactly the semantics of the abstract latencies of logical synchrony networks.
+We further show that the natural requirements that the FIFO occupancies be bounded leads to the physical requirement that round trip times are nonnegative.
+In other words, building a correct multiclock network will result in a correct logical synchrony network.

-In this section we formulate the relationship between events on a network in terms of physical clocks, leading to a mathematical definition called the \emph{multiclock network}.
+We formulate the relationship between events on a network in terms of physical clocks, leading to a mathematical definition called the multiclock network.
 We show that multiclock networks are special types of logical synchrony networks.

 We will use $t$ to denote an idealized notion of time, called \emph{wall-clock time}, or \emph{ideal time}~\cite{andre}.
 Time on the network is \emph{multiform}~\cite{berry}, in the sense that the nodes on the network each maintain their own sense of time.
 At each node, there is a real-valued clock, denoted by $\theta_i$.
 Its units are the \emph{localticks}.
 We refer to the value $\theta_i$ as the \emph{local time} or \emph{phase} at node $i$.
 Local time has no quantitative relationship to physical or wall-clock time.
 In particular, we do not view $\theta_i$ as an approximation to wall-clock time and consequently clocks at two distinct nodes are inherently unrelated.